emmajka/simple-scoreboard/README.md

 ## Assumptions
 1. It is only possible to update score of a non-finished game
 2. Finishing game equals to its removal from the scoreboard's internal collection
+3. Game's summary return type is a plain formatted String
+4.
 ## How to

 ### Create a new scoreboard